Plane lands at Napier airport after engine fire

 There were 71 people on board, Fire and Emergency said, and no injuries reported.

-Stacey Smith was sitting right by the left engine when the plain started juttering and "spitting fireballs".
+Stacey Smith was sitting right by the left engine when the plain started juddering and "spitting fireballs".

 He said the plane had just gone up and after about 10 minutes the left engine stopped and they started coasting.